qmacro/managed-associations-in-cap/guide/README.md

 FROM bookshop_Authors AS Authors_0;
 ```

-SERVER: There's also now an `Authors` service endpoint (at <http://localhost:4004/z/Authors>), with this data:
+SERVER: There's also now an `Authors` service endpoint shown at <http://localhost:4004>, i.e. <http://localhost:4004/z/Authors>, with this data:

 ```json
 {